VilleSavolainen1/Animals/README.md

-This small application shows a picture and plays a sound of different animals randomly when the button is clicked.
+This small application shows a picture and plays a sound of different animals when the button is clicked.